 Browser Performance Factors

 The COMBb2 converter runs entirely in your browser, meaning your photos never leave your device.
-This local processing approach provides both privacy and performance benefits — no upload delays or server queues slow down your workflow.
+This local processing approach provides both privacy and performance benefits.

 Conclusion

-Understanding image format conversion speeds helps you build more efficient workflows and make informed decisions about processing large image batches.
+Understanding image format conversion speeds helps you build more efficient workflows.
 While BMP conversions are fastest, JPEG and PNG remain the practical speed champions for most real-world tasks.
-The COMBb2 format converter handles all these conversions locally in your browser, ensuring your images stay private while you optimize for the speed and quality balance that works best for your projects.

 Try it yourself